Wopslang/Wops/doc/grammar.md

 ### If Statement

 *If* statements specify the conditional execution of more than two branches according to the value of a boolean expression.
-If value is true, "if" branches will be executed, otherwise, highest "elif" branches will be executed.
-If every "if" and "elif" branches' expression is false, "else" branch will be executed.
+If value is true, `if` branches will be executed, otherwise, highest `elif` branches will be executed.
+If every `if` and `elif` branches' expression is false, `else` branch will be executed.

 For example: